 Day 3: Sharna Zampa- Thangthangkha

-After your early Breakfast drive to Shana village and then begain your trek.
+After your early Breakfast drive to Shana village and then begin your trek.
 You will meet all your trekking team at Shana Zampa.

 Approx: 22km, 7 – 8 hours, 770m ascent, 10m descent, camp altitude 3,610m.

 On this long day, the trail continues with lots of small ups and downs.
-After goinguphill through the river valley, you enter the Jigme Dorji National Park.
-The valley finally narrows gradually to a mere path which descends to a meadow where a camp will be set up.
+After going uphill through the river valley, you enter the Jigme Dorji National Park.
+The valley finally narrows gradually to a mere path that descends to a meadow where a camp will be set up.
 From here, if weather permits, you will have the first great view of Mount Jomolhari.

 Day 4: Thangthangkha – Jangothang

 Approx: 19km, 5 – 6 hours, 480m ascent, camp altitude 4,080m.

 If you did not see Mount Jomolhari last evening, you will have a great chance to get a great view this early morning.
 This morning the trek continues up the Paro Chhu valley which widens into patches of alpine meadow and scanty growths of forest.
 Cross an army outpost along the way and enjoy a spectacular view of high mountain ridges and snow-capped peaks.
 Yaks and the herder’s homes become a regular feature of the landscape.
 Passing the villages Soe, Takethang, and Dangochang is another asset on this day.
 Reaching Jangothang, one of the most beautiful campsites of the Himalayas, you will again have a spectacular view of Mount Jomolhari.